Share the Gospel

 What Is a Christian Testimony?

-Every time you tell the story about how you came to have a personal relationship with God, you give honor and glory to God, and He is pleased with that.
-That story is your Christian testimony: the story about how God has changed your life through a personal relationship with Him.
+Every time you tell the story about how you came to have a personal relationship with God, you give honor and glory to God.
+The story about how God has changed your life through a personal relationship with Him — that is your Christian testimony.

-Here are some shortcuts to specific sections of content if you’re in a hurry:
+Here are some shortcuts to specific sections about Christian testimonies:

 Your testimony — regardless of how ordinary or spectacular you think it is — is a story about God’s character.
 It is your eyewitness account of how God rescued you from sin and death through Christ, and changed your life as a result.